There seems to be a running joke in primary care practices… How many toolbars does someone working in a GP practice need?

 Our video consultation functionality is market-leading, allowing you to connect to your patients either via an app or through our web-based instant video platform, Q health.
 You can choose to have either instant or scheduled consultations and have multiple people join the call, for example, if you need a translator to join.

 There’s also the ability to send and receive files and photos during your consultation, or send them a text with the directions to their nearest pharmacy during your call.
-We’re also developing the ability to switch between audio and a video call at any point during your consultation.
+You can also switch between audio and a video call at any point during your consultation!

 With easy to use functionality accessible via NHS single sign-on, crystal clear video quality and the ability to zoom and take a capture of the patient during your call, you’ll forget that you’re not in the same room with your patient.
 You can also quickly collect feedback from both patients and practice staff about their call experience.